 Free and open to the public!

 The Low Vision Fair will feature 15 vendors and 4-5 educational sessions.
-Vendors will likely include the Sharper Vision Store, Wisconsin Talking Book and Braille Library, and the Office for the Blind and Visually Impaired plus others who will showcase products and services.
+Vendors will include the Sharper Vision Store, Wisconsin Talking Book and Braille Library, and the Office for the Blind and Visually Impaired plus others who will showcase products and services listed below.

 The educational presentations, between 11:30 and 2:30, may include speakers on topics such as smart home technology, strategies to engage in everyday activities, reading with low vision, and use of lighting, labeling and contrast.